Weight management: Body mass index

 Though BMI is often used to help assess for excess weight, it is not a perfect representation of a person's body fat percentage.
 For example, an individual can have a higher than normal BMI but a normal body fat percentage if they have higher than average muscle mass.
 This is because excess muscle contributes to a higher weight.
 Since BMI is not a perfect representation of a person's body fat percentage, other measurements like waist circumference are often used to better assess for unhealthy excess weight.

 The following table shows how different ranges of BMIs are often categorized into underweight, normal weight, overweight, and obese:

 On average, groups of people with "obese" BMIs may have a higher risk of developing illnesses like diabetes, hypertension, dyslipidemia (high cholesterol), liver disease, and some cancers.
 "Underweight" BMIs may indicate malnutrition or other health problems.
 However, BMI has limitations when used to describe individual health rather than describing populations of people.

 Complicating factors

 Thermogenic effect of food

 The thermogenic effect of food is another component of a person's daily energy expenditure and refers to the amount of energy it takes the body to digest, absorb, and metabolize nutrients in the diet.
 The amount of energy expended while processing food differs by individual but on average it amounts to about 10% the number of calories consumed during a given time period.
 Processing proteins and carbohydrates has more of a thermogenic effect than does processing fats.

 Medications

 Certain medications can cause either weight loss or weight gain.
-Such side effects are often listed for each medication and should be considered when attempting to manage a person's weight.

-Metanalysis has shown that phentermine and topiramate, pramlintide, naltrexone, bupropion, and liraglutide have been shown to induce weight loss.
-Semaglutide is another anti-obesity drug that is also used for blood sugar control.
+Side effects are often listed for each medication and should be considered when attempting to manage a person's weight.
+Semaglutide is an anti-obesity drug that is also used for blood sugar control.

+Natural supplements

+There are so many different ways to manage weight and a healthy lifestyle.
+Natural supplements not only help with managing weight but taking natural supplements also helps build muscles, provide energy for the human body, and burn fat.
+Supplements such as magnesium, green tea, caffeine, vitamins, ginger, and turmeric are just a few of the many supplements that can help with natural weight loss and burn fat.

+Unhealthy weight loss

+Some unhealthy weight loss illnesses can include cancer, diseases such as liver and kidney disease, diabetes, hyperthyroidism, and eating disorders such as anorexia and bulimia.
+It is important to know the difference between healthy weight loss and unhealthy weight loss.